0xsequence/go-sequence/README.md

 ## Developing the go-sequence library

 1. `make boostrap` -- will install node modules of ./testutil/chain
-2. `make start-test-chain` -- starts the test ethereum chain (id 1337)
+2. `make start-testchain` -- starts the test ethereum chain (id 1337)
 3. (in a separate terminal) `make test` -- runs test suite

 ## Testing

 Testing is super important, to run the tests just call `make test`.
-As well, you can run the test-chain separately with `make start-test-chain` then in another terminal run `make test`.
+As well, you can run the testchain separately with `make start-testchain` then in another terminal run `make test`.

 **NOTE:** Go by default will execute tests in parallel if you run `go test -v ./...`, so ensure to pass `-p 1` to set parallelization to just 1 (so it runs serially).
 The `make test` command is already set to do this.